 Clinical DSM Psychiatric Diagnosis

 The SCID-IV-TR (11) or SCID-5-RV (12) were administered by trained research professionals for diagnosing AD (SCID-IV) or AUD (SCID-5) and anxiety disorders.
+AD diagnoses via the SCID-IV were made by endorsement of at least 3 of 7 symptoms.
+AUD diagnoses via the SCID-5 were classified as mild (2-3), moderate (4-5), or severe (>5 symptoms).
+Comorbid substance use disorders were also diagnosed and were not an exclusion criterion.
 Anxiety disorders via the SCID-IV included the following: generalized anxiety disorder, panic disorder, specific phobia, agoraphobia, social phobia, post-traumatic stress disorder, obsessive-compulsive disorder, and anxiety disorders not otherwise specified.
 Anxiety disorders via the SCID-5 included the following: generalized anxiety disorder, panic disorder, specific phobia, agoraphobia, social anxiety disorder, and anxiety disorders not otherwise specified.
 Post-traumatic stress disorders and obsessive-compulsive disorders, now categorized within their own respective modules in the SCID-5 (Module G: Obsessive-Compulsive and Related Disorders; Module L: Trauma- and Stressor-Related Disorders), were recorded as such.
-While the time frame for current disorders, identified by the SCID-IV, included symptoms present during a two-week period within the past month, the SCID-5 time frame for current disorders varies widely across disorders and is determined by the duration and symptom clustering requirements stipulated in the DSM-5.
+While the time frame for current disorders, identified by the SCID-IV, included symptoms present during a two-week period within the past month, the SCID-5 time frame for current disorders varies across disorders and is determined by the duration and symptom clustering requirements stipulated in the DSM-5.

 Anxiety Symptoms